 |hyperﬁne transition frequency of||Hz|

-The fundamental physical constants seen in Table 1 can be used to deﬁne seven SI base units, which are more convenient for practical applications.
-Thus one second is deﬁned at the duration of periods of the radiation corresponding to the transition between the two hyperﬁne levels of the ground state of the cesium-133 atom, or
+The seven fundamental physical constants seen in Table 1 can be used to deﬁne seven SI base units, which are more convenient for practical applications.
+Thus one second is deﬁned via the fundamental as the duration of periods of the radiation corresponding to the transition between the two hyperﬁne levels of the ground state of the cesium-133 atom, or

-and so on.
-The deﬁnition of the remaining base units are given in NIST Special Publication 330, cited above.
+The deﬁnitions of the remaining base units are deﬁned in similar ways as given in NIST Special Publication 330, cited above.